-Hand sanitiser stations will be available in the entrance lobby, at reception and in the restaurant.
+Hand sanitiser will be available at reception and in the restaurant.

-As we are all aware, regular hand washing is a critical part of Covid control – please remember that hand sanitiser is only a substitute when proper hand washing with soap and water isn’t an option.
+Regular hand washing remains a sensible precaution for Covid control – please remember that hand sanitiser is only a substitute when proper hand washing with soap and water isn’t an option.

 Our teams will be washing their hands regularly throughout their shifts.

-Likewise, we would ask you to remember to wash your hands regularly throughout your stay, especially when you return to the hotel from a day or evening out.
+Likewise, we encourage you to wash their hands regularly throughout your stay, especially when you return to the hotel from a day or evening out.

 We do not expect guests to wear masks or gloves while in the hotel, although we understand that some people may feel more comfortable doing so and you are most welcome to do what works for you.